-As we pressed the conversation further, I asked everyone to picture the person in his or her everyday life who best exemplifies a servant-leader.
-As these leaders thumbed through their mental photo albums, the consensus was clear: a servant-leader is someone who willingly makes SACRIFICES.
+As we pressed the conversation further, I asked everyone to picture the person in their everyday life who best exemplifies a servant-leader.
+As these leaders thumbed through their mental photo albums, the consensus was clear: a servant-leader is someone who willingly makes sacrifices.

 By definition, to sacrifice is to give up something desirable for the benefit of something considered more desirable.
-We see this in the game of baseball all the time.
+We see this all the time in the game of baseball.
 A player will sacrifice his at-bat by intentionally hitting a long fly ball (knowing that the chances are good that it will be caught) so that his teammate, who is camping out on third base, can easily tag and score a run for the team.

-This whole idea of the sacrificial spirit of a servant-leader is captured well in Leadership By The Book, authored by Ken Blanchard, Bill Hybels, and Phil Hodges.
-First, they call out the profile of a self-absorbed leader:
+The sacrificial spirit of a servant-leader is captured well in Leadership By The Book where the authors first call out the profile of a self-absorbed leader: